kubernetes/autoscaler/cluster-autoscaler/cloudprovider/packet/README.md

 autoscaling within any specified nodepools.
 It will run as a `Deployment` in your cluster.
 The nodepools are specified using tags on Equinix Metal.

+Note: Packet was acquired by Equinix in 2020 and renamed to Equinix Metal.

 This README will go over some of the necessary steps required to get the cluster autoscaler up and running.